-CHILD ON CHILD ABUSE
+CHILD ON CHILD ABUSE AND HARMFUL SEXUALISED BEHAVIOUR

 Through our PSHE curriculum, pupils are taught about healthy relationships, appropriate and inappropriate behaviours and what to do if they feel that another child is displaying inappropriate behaviour towards them.
-Any reports of child-on-child abuse are logged and dealt with by the Designated Safeguarding Lead.
+Children are encouraged to speak to a trusted adult if they feel upset or worried.
+We use NSPCC resources to support children to understand that their body belongs to them and to understand privacy and consent.
+Any reports of child-on-child abuse are logged and dealt with by the designated safeguarding lead.